adderbyte/image_retrieval_paper_implementation/README.md

 content based image retrieval
 ------------------------------

-Given a query image retireve similar images from the data base.
+Given a query image retrieve similar images from the database.

 Example, this is a query image, selected randomly from the internet: